Juan Pérez (friar)

-Juan Pérez, O.F.M.
-Conv., (died before 1513) was a Spanish friar of the Conventual Franciscans and companion of Christopher Columbus.
+Juan Pérez, OFM, (died before 1513) was a Spanish friar of the OFM and a companion of Christopher Columbus.

 Life

-At one time Pérez held the office of contador (accountant) to the Queen of Spain, showing he was of noble family.
-Later he entered the Franciscan Order and Queen Isabella chose him for her confessor.
+At one time, Pérez held the office of contador (accountant) to the Queen of Spain, showing he was of noble family.
+Later, he entered the Franciscan Order, and Queen Isabella chose him for her confessor.

-Finding court life distracting he asked permission to retire to his friary.
-Soon after he was elected guardian of the friary in La Rábida, near Palos in Andalusia.
+Finding court life distracting, he asked permission to retire to his friary.
+Soon after, he was elected guardian of the friary in La Rábida, near Palos in Andalusia.
 Father Francisco Gonzaga, Minister General of the Observant branch of the Order (1579–87), declared that La Rábida belonged to the Franciscan Custody of Seville, which, by decree of Pope Alexander VI on 21 September 1500, was raised to the rank of a province.

-Here Christopher Columbus in 1484 or 1485 made the acquaintance of Pérez.
+Here, Christopher Columbus, in 1484 or 1485, made the acquaintance of Pérez.
 Friar Antonio de Marchena, a cosmographer of some note, also lived there, and in him the navigator discovered a man bent on the project of discovering a new world.
 The historian Francisco López de Gómara in 1552 seems to have started the blunder, copied by almost every subsequent writer on the subject, of making the two names Perez and Marchena serve to describe one and the same person by speaking of the Father Guardian of La Rábida as Friar Juan Perez de Marchena.

 Both friars materially assisted Columbus, who acknowledges his obligation in one of his letters to the king and queen.
 He writes that everybody ridiculed him, save two friars who always remained faithful.
 Martín Fernández de Navarrete, indeed, claims that Columbus in this passage spoke of Pérez, the Franciscan, and Diego de Deza, the Dominican.